Lazy Loading, Preloading & Fetch Priorities

 };

-// Tradeoff: Higher DPR scaling increases cache fragmentation.
+// Tradeoff: higher DPR scaling increases cache fragmentation.

 Performance Targets

-- Build time overhead: < 15% of total compilation duration
+- Build time overhead: <15% of total compilation duration

-- Cache hit ratio: > 85% for immutable media assets
+- Cache hit ratio: >85% for immutable media assets

-- Format negotiation success rate: > 90% via
+- Format negotiation success: >90% via

 Acceptheader routing